Inc44/dotfiles/COMMAND.md

 - `..`: Parent directory
 - `.`: Current directory

+`time -v command` (or `/usr/bin/time`): Measure the execution time of a command and display detailed resource usage statistics

 `touch -amt 197001010100.00 file`: Create/update the access and modification times

 `tree`: Show the contents of directories in a tree-like format